mapaiva/matheuspaiva.com/content/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster.md

 So that's exactly what I did.
 I divided the keycaps into 4 groups: **letters, numbers, function keys (F1, F2, and so on) and special keys (Enter, PgDown, Space bar, etc)** and ran the same algorithm with a slight change:

+---

-> Put the caps back from bottom to top, from left to right.
-Look which cap goes on that specific gap, **find to which group this cap belongs**, find the cap on the **group** of caps, put it on and move to the next gap.
+_Put the caps back from bottom to top, from left to right.
+Look which cap goes on that specific gap, **find to which group this cap belongs**, find the cap on the **group** of caps, put it on and move to the next gap._

+---

 ![Keyboard and keycaps separated by groups](/images/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster/3.JPG)